bparanj/coding-skill/_posts/2019-10-03-understanding-onsite-interview-process.md

 - Be prepared to talk about the top 2-3 points on your resume.
 - Rearrange your resume a bit if you need to or add projects to them so you can point to them.

 Avoid arrogance.
-Many interviewers will dive straight into a coding problem -- that is ok.
+Many interviewers will dive straight into a coding problem, that is ok.
 But if you can pique their curiosity enough to have them ask you more about some project you've done, you will start off stronger.